wittlock/ngx-image-zoom/README.md

 Event&#160;name | Description
 :---:|---
-onZoomScroll | Whenever the user changes the zoom level using the scroll wheel this event will fire with the current zoom ratio (see above).
+onZoomScroll | Whenever the user changes the zoom level using the scroll wheel this event will fire with the current zoom ratio (see above). onZoomPosition | When the point on where the zoom is focused changes this event emits a Coord event (interface exported from the module) with X/Y in pixels relative thumbnails top left corner.
+Practically whenever the user moves the mouse cursor over the image.

 ## Installation